Viscum album: Subspecies

+Distribution and habitat

+Genetics

+The European mistletoe has one of the largest genomes of all organisms, at about 90 billion base pairs (compared to ~3 billion bp in the human genome).
+It encodes 39,092 distinct open reading frames encoding 32,064 proteins.

 Toxicity

-European mistletoe is potentially fatal, in a concentrated form, and people can become seriously ill from eating the berries.
+If ingested in a concentrated form, such as a herbal tea infusion, European mistletoe is potentially fatal.
+Otherwise, people have been known to become seriously ill from eating the berries.

 The toxic lectin viscumin has been isolated from Viscum album.
 Viscumin is a cytotoxic protein (ribosome inactivating protein, or RIP) that binds to galactose residues of cell surface glycoproteins and may be internalised by endocytosis.
 Viscumin strongly inhibits protein synthesis by inactivating the 60 S ribosomal subunit.
 The structure of this protein is very similar to other RIPs, showing the most resemblance to ricin and abrin.

-Some birds have immunity to the poison and enjoy the berries, especially the mistle thrush which is named for its favourite food.
+Some birds have immunity to the toxin and enjoy the berries, especially the mistle thrush that is so named because mistletoe is their favourite food.
+Birds are especially important in distributing the seeds of the plant to new locations in the trees in which it will grow.

-Culture, folklore and mythology
+Cultural folklore and mythology

-European mistletoe features in many myths and legends from early written sources, into the modern period.
-In cultures across pre-Christian Europe, mistletoe was often seen as a representation of divine male essence (and thus romance, fertility and vitality).
+European mistletoe features in many myths and legends, from early written sources into the modern period.
+In cultures across pre-Christian Europe, mistletoe was often seen as a representation of divine male essence (and thus romance, fertility, and vitality).